boseji/xxtea-iot-crypt/README.md

    This online implementation is for an older version of XXTEA with bugs as per https://en.wikipedia.org/wiki/XXTEA

-   The `xxtea-iot-crypt` uses the latest version updated by *Needham and Wheeler* as in https://en.wikipedia.org/wiki/XXTEA
+   The `xxtea-lib` uses the latest version updated by *Needham and Wheeler* as in https://en.wikipedia.org/wiki/XXTEA

    Please use the `golang` version listed below instead